PlanB-Network/bitcoin-educational-content/courses/hist201/fr.md

 >
 > (*original: "A big attraction to new users is that anyone with a computer can generate some free coins.
 When there are 5000 users, that incentive may fade, but for now it's still true.
 GPUs would prematurely limit the incentive to only those with high end GPU hardware.
 It's inevitable that GPU compute clusters will eventually hog all the generated coins, but I don't want to hasten that day. (...)
 I don't mean to sound like a socialist, I don't care if wealth is concentrated, but for now, we get more growth by giving that money to 100% of the people than giving it to 20%.
 Also, the longer we can delay the GPU arms race, the more mature the OpenCL libraries get, and the more people will have OpenCL compatible video cards."*)

 Laszlo ne tient pas vraiment compte de cet avertissement et continue de miner des blocs avec sa carte graphique.
 Il génère ainsi des dizaines de milliers de bitcoins au cours des mois qui suivent.
-Toutefois, il faudra attendre le mois de juillet pour voir le minage par GPU se généraliser.
+Toutefois, il faudra attendre le mois d'octobre pour voir le minage par GPU se généraliser.

 ### Les bitcoins de Satoshi (3 mai 2010)